-As more people start to need their vehicles for driving to work or to take exercise - in England at least – it’s likely that some will be frustrated to find their battery has lost its charge during an extended period of inactivity.
+With a national lockdown, it’s likely that some will find their car battery has lost its charge during an extended period of inactivity.

 If your car does allow jump starting, Tim Shallcross, IAM RoadSmart’s head of technical policy and advice, has these tips on how to do it safely:

 Before you start, check the handbrake is on, the gears are in neutral and the lights and all other electrics are switched off.

 Make sure the engines and ignition are off in both cars – put the keys in your pocket as modern cars can lock themselves when leads are connected to a flat battery.

 Next, connect the red lead to the positive terminals on each car battery.

 Now connect one clip of the black lead to the negative terminal on the donor car, the one with the charged battery.
 If someone is helping you, unless they’re from your own household, remember the two metre social distancing rules are still in effect.

 Connect the other black clip to a metal part of the engine of your car, well away from the battery.
 This is important because there may be a small spark when you complete the circuit and batteries can give off hydrogen.
 Keeping the spark away from the battery prevents any possibility of igniting the hydrogen.
 Some cars have a recommended point for doing this, so check the manual to ensure you are following manufacturer’s guidance where it is available.

 Start the donor car and leave it running for about 15 minutes to charge your battery.
 Leave your ignition off.